isuru-c-p/DCPU16-VHDL/README.md

 Current Status:
 ---------------

-The core has currently only been tested in simulation using ModelSim.
+The core is currently a WIP and is being tested in simulation using ModelSim.